- AI’s Economic Impact and Market Size

 Key takeaways:

-- AI transforms sectors like fintech, retail, and manufacturing, improving processes and innovation.
+- AI transforms Australian sectors like mining, fintech, retail, and manufacturing, improving processes, productivity and innovation.

 According to the Australian Government, over one-third of Australian businesses are already using or trialling AI, with adoption highest among large enterprises where productivity pressure, labour constraints, and compliance complexity intersect.
 And over half of organisations that harness AI technologies have cited positive business outcomes in several operational areas.